South By Southwest (SXSW) 2016

 Photo Credit: Diego Donamaria

-For EDM fans around, Ultra in Miami is a must-stop on the international circuit.
-While most of the United States is shivering in parkas waiting for the summer festival eason, Ultra fans are dancing their asses off in sunny Miami.
-The show always delivers suprises – both in the musical acts and the fans that attend.
+For EDM fans around the world, Ultra in Miami is a must-stop on the international circuit.
+While most of the United States is shivering in parkas waiting for the summer festival season, Ultra fans are dancing their asses off in sunny Miami.
+The show always delivers surprises – both in the musical acts and the fans that attend.

 Festival Hub: Ultra